Understanding oxide surface stability: Theoretical insights from silver chromate: Introduction

 To overcome these limitations, first-principles atomistic thermodynamics, developed by Reuter and Scheffler \cite{reuter_composition_2001,rogal2007ab}, provides a robust framework for incorporating finite temperature and pressure effects into surface stability analysis.
 This methodology utilizes DFT total energies as input to construct surface phase diagrams by calculating the Gibbs free energy of different surface configurations as a function of external conditions.
 The approach achieves this by coupling the surface system with molecular reservoirs (such as O$_2$, H$_2$O, or other atmospheric species) through their respective chemical potentials, thereby enabling the prediction of thermodynamically stable surface structures under realistic environmental conditions.
-This enables a more realistic analysis of the stability of solid surfaces, while still relying on purely theoretical and quantum mechanical calculations.
-This approach has demonstrated remarkable success and reliability across diverse metal oxide systems, providing quantitatively accurate predictions of surface stability under operating conditions \cite{stampfl_catalysis_2002, reuter_ab_nodate, dai_thermodynamic_2017, heifets_electronic_2007, heifets_density_2007, bottin_stability_2003, liu_ab_2020, zeng_characterization_2016, dorini2025mapping, lee2024rise, suleiman2025iron, muller2020shape, pobervznik2023surface}.
+This enables a more realistic analysis of the stability of solid surfaces, while still relying on purely theoretical and quantum mechanical calculations \cite{stampfl_catalysis_2002, reuter_ab_nodate, lee2024rise}.
+This approach has demonstrated remarkable success and reliability across diverse pure metalic \cite{suleiman2025iron, muller2020shape} and metal oxide systems, such as \ce{BiFeO3} \cite{dai_thermodynamic_2017}, \ce{SrTiO3} \cite{heifets_electronic_2007, bottin_stability_2003}, \ce{BaZrO3} \cite{heifets_density_2007}, \ce{Ag2MoO4} \cite{dorini2025mapping}, Ni-rich Ni-Co-Mn oxide cathodes \cite{liu_ab_2020}, and \ce{BaFe12O19} \cite{pobervznik2023surface}, providing quantitatively accurate predictions of surface stability under operating conditions.